iliamoradiii/IpGuard-Library-Python/README.md

 # IPGuard

 IPGuard is a simple tool for managing a list of blocked IP addresses.
 It allows you to block malicious IP addresses for a specified duration and automatically removes the IPs from the block list once the duration expires.
+This library can be used in Flask or Django ( better to use in a middleware )

 ## Features